 Ascension Day is a four-day weekend for many Swiss people.
-The Ascension is celebrated on Thursday, but many Swiss people also take Friday off (because children also have school off) and enjoy a long weekend (and we are no exception).
+The Ascension is celebrated on Thursday, but many Swiss people take Friday off (because children also have school off) and enjoy a long weekend (and we are no exception).
 All the more so as May is one of the most enjoyable months to travel.
-In this post, you will find our activity suggestions for a long spring weekend.
+You will find our activity suggestions for a long spring weekend in this post.
 And I don’t focus only on Switzerland.
 I will take also to Italy, Spain, England, and Czechia.

 Where to go for Spring break or Ascension weekend?
 Enjoy these destinations in Europe: